Group

 Listen To All Sides

-In this video, the children analyze a dispute to identify the problem, listen to all sides, develop a solution, and then develop a broader set of “rules” based on listening to all sides.
+Children will analyze a dispute to identify the problem, listen to all sides, develop a solution, and then develop a broader set of “rules” based on listening to all sides.
 They demonstrate how to collaboratively create a Rules Poster that they vote on and illustrate.

 Team Doodle

-In this video, the children identify some objects or experiences as they might evolve in the future.
+Children identify some objects or experiences as they might evolve in the future.
 They doodle the outlines of their ideas based on observation, exploration, and imagination.
 They contribute individually to a collaborative art presentation, where they invite the audience to join the doodle experience.
 Through this experience they gain skill in using the arts elements of line, shape, color, and pattern to demonstrate a forward-thinking growth mindset, express their curiosity, and develop collaboration skills.

 A Mistake Is A Gift